Loravis/atmega2560emulator/README.md

 ./emul2560 <file>
 ```

 You must provide the program with a .hex file, formatted in the Intel HEX format.
+You may find an example in the examples directory.